acolter/strategy_hours/README.md

 # Strategy Hours README.md
 I wrote this script to find out the number of billable hours the Strategy team at 18F is clocking each week.
-This repo does not include either the raw data from the Tock reports or the output from the function since I'm guessing this would include PII.
+This repo does not include either the raw data from the Tock reports or the output from the function.

 To use it, download three files from the Tock Reports at https://tock.18f.gov/reports/ and put them in your working directory:
 - [slim_timecard_bulk.csv] (https://tock.18f.gov/reports/slim_timecard_bulk.csv?after=2016-10-01)